UN Chief Calls for Halt to Violence and Abuse Against Asians

 “We want all such violence to cease,” Haq said.

-The statement by the U.N. chief’s deputy spokesman follows last Tuesday’s rampage at three Atlanta-area spas that killed eight people, six of them Asian-American women.
+The statement by the U.N. chief’s deputy spokesman follows last Tuesday’s rampage at three Atlanta-area massage businesses that killed eight people, six of them Asian-American women.

 The killings, allegedly by a man who blamed his “sexual addiction,” were a new and horrible chapter in the shameful history of Asian women being reduced to sex objects.
 But Asian men have also been targeted following the discovery of COVID-19 in the Chinese city of Wuhan.